NotYours180/matrix-gesture-cpp-sdk/README.md

 ### Usage without Docker

-As long as you have the required dependencies this should work outside of Docker with gcc 4.9+.
+The functionality is the same as long as you have the required dependencies this should work outside of Docker with gcc 4.9+.
 I will include a static lib in the near future to help ease compilation.

 ### Documentation
 The documentation can be found [here](http://gesture.ai/#/develop "Gesture.ai Documentation")